ExcelTitan/exceltitan.github.io/_posts/formulas/2019-08-21-getting-started-with-excel-tables.md

 ![intro-to-tables-img](/imgs/intro-to-tables/introduction-to-tables-pic1.png)

-## Add Zebra Lines to Tables without doing Donkey Work
+## Add Banded Rows to Tables
-When you create a table, zebra lines come as a bonus.
-And when you add new rows to the table, excel takes care of zebra lining or banding automatically.
+When you create a table, banded rows come as a bonus.
+And when you add new rows to the table, excel takes care of this automatically.
 You can turn on / off the banded rows feature from "design ribbon tab" as well.
 That means you don’t need to use conditional formatting or manually format alternative rows in different color.

 ![intro-to-tables-img](/imgs/intro-to-tables/introduction-to-tables-gif2.gif)